 There is direct supervision of all students in the field while participating in a clinical experience.
 Programs clarify their role in how their students will be supervised, by whom and visited how often while at their site.
 There is clear and documented communication between the program and the clinical site.

 Upon completion of the clinical experience, students demonstrate entry-level proficiency in all areas of the curriculum.

 DAII.B.1.
-The program supervisor is credentialed and experienced in the field.
+The program supervisor is qualified.

 A program supervisor: